thecooldude121-rgb/BMI/replit.md

 - **2025-01-25**: Account Detail page routing confirmed working with TestAccountDetailPage and debugging components
 - **2025-01-25**: Successfully resolved all CRM navigation issues by implementing proper full-path routing structure
 - **2025-01-25**: Deployed BasicAccountsPage and SimpleAccountDetail components with working navigation between accounts list and detail views
+- **2025-01-25**: Successfully tested and confirmed account detail navigation working perfectly - users can now click account cards and navigate to detail pages with full routing functionality
 - **2025-01-22**: Successfully completed migration from Supabase to Neon PostgreSQL
 - **2025-01-22**: Implemented comprehensive database schema with proper relations
 - **2025-01-22**: Created full API layer with authentication and CRUD operations